 Many travelers arrive in La Fortuna through the famous Jeep Boat Jeep combo from Santa Elena/Monteverde.
 La Fortuna is located at the foot of the Arenal Volcano, which you can climb for an up-close glimpse at some fiery magma.
 Cheap rooms and restaurants are plentiful -- though a day at the hot springs of Baldi Termae or Tabacon is worth the splurge.
 La Fortuna hostels and budget accommodations: Arenal Backpackers Resort, Cabinas Arsol (cabins or dorm beds), Hotel Jardines ArenalContinue to 9 of 10 below.

 09 of 10

 A number of Costa Rica's most popular beaches are located on the Nicoya Peninsula, a massive hunk of land jutting out from the country's northwest coast.
-Favorites are Playa Tamrindo, Playa Hermosa, Samara and Mal Pais.
+Favorites are Playa Tamarindo, Playa Hermosa, Samara and Mal Pais.
 But if you're looking to skip the crowds, ask around for inside information.
 Ecotel in Playa Hermosa, Tamarindo Backpackers in Playa Tamarindo, Tranquilo Backpackers in Mal Pais.

 10 of 10

 Costa Rica's Caribbean Coast is much less traveled than its Pacific Coast.
-But for Costa Rica budget travelers, that's usually a good thing: cheaper prices, less crowds, and underexplored natural attractions.
+But for Costa Rica budget travelers, that's usually a good thing: cheaper prices, fewer crowds, and underexplored natural attractions.
 Puerto Viejo, south of Limon, offers backpackers leisurely days and lively nights, as well as accessibility to other Caribbean hotspots.
 Puerto Viejo hostels and budget rooms: Rocking J's (a hammock hotel!), Hotel Yare,